Since the domestication of the horse, equestrians have debated how much weight their horse or pony can safely carry.

 Table of Contents

 Many equestrians follow the 20% rule of thumb.
-They believe that a horse or pony can safely carry up to 20% of his body weight.
+They believe that a horse or pony can safely carry up to 20% of their body weight.
+In the chart above, you can use the weight of your pony to find the maximum carry weight by finding the pony weight along the bottom and tracing up to the blue line.

-A mule (which is a particularly strong cross between a horse and a donkey) is often used as a pack animal, and is well-suited for carrying heavy loads.
-But what about ponies?
+A mule (which is a particularly strong cross between a horse and a donkey) is often used as a pack animal and is well-suited for carrying heavy loads.
+Horses, mules, donkeys, camels, and oxes are often used as pack animals as well, but they’re meaningfully different from ponies (have a look at our article on horses, ponies, and minis for more on this).

 How Much Weight Can a Pony Carry?
 It’s Math!